-7.56.
+- 7.57.
 In general.
-Contracting parties and non-parties may submit or request submission of disputes arising from a contract to international or regional courts for resolution.
-At present, with the exception of individual commission of international crimes, only States can be sued before international and regional courts.
+After the exhaustion of domestic remedies, contracting parties and non-parties may submit or request submission of disputes arising from a contract to international or regional courts for resolution.
+At present, with the exception of the International Criminal Court,322 only States can be sued before international and regional courts. - 7.58.

-7.57.
 Regional courts.
-Domestic investors and non-parties from certain jurisdictions have the option of suing their State of nationality or the host State for human rights violations or environmental damage before a sub-regional or a regional court such as the Economic Community of West African States Community Court of Justice.
-One example of a regional court that can hear claims brought by nationals and non-nationals against signatory States is the Inter-American Court of Human Rights which enforces the American Convention on
+After the exhaustion of domestic remedies, domestic investors and non-parties from certain jurisdictions have the option of suing their State of nationality or the host State for human rights violations or environmental damage before a sub-regional or a regional court such as the Economic Community of West African States Community Court of Justice.
+One example of a regional court that can hear claims brought by nationals and non-nationals against signatory States is the Inter-American Court of Human Rights which enforces the American Convention on Human Rights.
+Other examples of regional courts are the African Court on Human and People's Rights and the European Court of Human Rights. - 7.59.
+Diplomatic protection.
+Foreign investors, apart from invoking applicable IIAs against host States as explained in Section II.B.3 above, may request diplomatic protection from their home State.
+As the conferral of diplomatic protection for contractual disputes is infrequent and discretionary, few investors seek assistance from their home State if they can bring a claim directly against the host State.
+Diplomatic protection entails "the invocation by a State, through diplomatic action or other means of peaceful settlement, of the responsibility of another State for an injury caused by an internationally wrongful act of that State to a natural or legal person that is a national of the former State with a view to the implementation of such responsibility".
+323 Diplomatic action can consist of negotiations at the inter-State level, for instance.

-&lt;sup>312 International Criminal Court.
+322 International Criminal Court.
 2011.
 Rome Statute of the International Criminal Court, Art.
 25.